Mochitsura Hashimoto: Military career

-On 15 July 1941, he was assigned to the submarine I-24, becoming its torpedo officer on 31 October, under Lieutenant Commander Hiroshi Hanabusa; the ship was based out of Kure.Naval appointment dated 31 October 1941, Publication (limited access) No. 736, Japan Center for Asian Historical Records, reference code C13072082900 (jp) Throughout the year, the submarine conducted training maneuvers with a group of midget submarines.
+On 15 July 1941, he was assigned to the submarine I-24, becoming its torpedo officer on 31 October, under Lieutenant Commander Hiroshi Hanabusa; the ship was based out of Kure.
+Throughout the year, the submarine conducted training maneuvers with a group of midget submarines.
 On 18 November, I-24 and her group sailed from Kure with a midget submarine attached to her afterdeck.
 Steaming eastward, she surfaced 10 mi off Waikiki on 6 December.
 The sub was a part of a large group of submarines which would support the Attack on Pearl Harbor.
 Hashimoto witnessed the final ritual of Kazuo Sakamaki and Kyoji Inagaki, who would man the midget submarine, which cast off at 05:30.
 I-24 remained at a rendezvous point to wait for the midget sub, which never came.
 On 9 December, I-24 steamed for Kure.

 Upon the submarine's return to Kure, Hashimoto was detached and assigned to the advanced course at Submarine School on 1 February 1942, to prepare him for command of a submarine.
 Graduating from this course on 30 June, Hashimoto was given command of submarine Ro-31, a coastal defense vessel.
 For the remainder of 1942, Hashimoto operated his ship in home waters off Yokosuka training crews and trying new equipment and doing research for the development of Japanese submarine doctrine.
 He was promoted to lieutenant commander on 1 November.
 In 1943, he was given command of submarine I-158 for coastal defense, and later in the year was given command of submarine Ro-44 for the same duties.